ruben-araiza/manga_scraper/README.md

 ## Usage

-You can run a donwload by
+You can run a download by

 ```
 python -m mangascraper <manga url>